elementous/content-randomizer/readme.txt

 == Frequently Asked Questions ==

-= How to add random text or image? =
+= How to display random text, image or video? =

-You can use Content Randomizer widget or elm_randomtext shortcode.
+You can use Randomizer widget, elm_random or elm_slideshow shortcodes.

 = Shortcodes =

+Random content: [elm_random type="text" category="all"] - type can be text, image or video.
-Example: [elm_randomtext type="text"] - type can be text or image.
+Slideshow: [elm_slideshow type="text" category="all"] - type can be text, image or video.

 == Screenshots ==